Can I visit the School and meet an Admissions Tutor?

 We do not conduct interviews with students as part of our selection process.

-Our programmes are amongst the most competitive in their disciplines in the United Kingdom.
+Our courses are amongst the most competitive in their disciplines in the United Kingdom.
 We receive far more applications with a predicted AAA grade than we can accept.
 Our selection is based on a careful reading of the entire application and we pay particular attention to the personal statement and the student’s interests in the course of studies.